KUJOHS/KUJOHS/README.md

-- came back to genshin for Snezhnaya& sandrone IM SO BEHIND IN NODKRAI
+- came back to genshin for Snezhnaya& sandrone

 - pls DO NOT come into my whispers asking me to buy you supporter just bc i can afford it, sorry i have a job??😭